Time1ess/MyCodes/README.md

 # MyCodes
 =======

-    This repo contains some of my codes.
+    This repo holds some of my codes.